How To Keep Produce Fresh & Plastic-Free (2024)

 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-There are PLENTY ways to keep your vegetables and fruits fresh for longer, without plastic.
+Learn tips & ways how keep your vegetables and fruits fresh for longer, without plastic!

-Learning some tips on storing your food correctly will save food from going to the landfill, save money, and lower your carbon footprint!
+Storing your food correctly will save food from going to the landfill, save money, and lower your footprint.

 How To Keep Vegetables Fresh Longer: